 Easter Pattern Activities

 • Stage 3: The child will be able to copy a pattern

-• Stage 4: The child will be able to continue a pattern and extend it.
+• Stage 4: The child can continue and extend a pattern.

-• Stage 5: The child will be able to create his/her pattern.
+• Stage 5: The child can create his/her pattern.

-To help your children develop all the stages they need for a good Math foundation, you need to provide opportunities to allow your preschoolers to do all kinds of patterns every day.
+To help your children develop all the stages they need for a good Math foundation, you must provide opportunities allowing your preschoolers to do all kinds of daily patterns.
 Creating a pattern could be as simple as clapping to a rhythm, making movements, or using objects in different colors, shapes, and sizes.

+Easter Pattern Activities